NMT-Wildlife-Monitoring-Project/WALL-E/README.md

 Ensure you have an SSH key set up with Github (optional)
 <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>

-Clone this repository and cd into it.
+Clone this repository.
 To commit to the repository, clone with the ssh address.
 Don't push to main unless you helped write this README (make your own branch).
 ```
 git clone https://github.com/NMT-Wildlife-Monitoring-Project/WALL-E.git
 ```